Building from source (Windows, macOS, Linux)

 git clone https://github.com/Audiveris/audiveris.git

-This will create a sub-directory named “audiveris” in our current directory and populate it with project material (notably source code and build procedure).
+This will create a sub-directory named “audiveris” in the current directory and populate it with project material (notably source code and build procedure).

 Now we move to this “audiveris” project directory: